 - Jimmy Fund Golf: Phone: 866-521-4653; Email: email@example.com

 - Event Fundraising: Phone: 800-52-JIMMY or 800-525-4669; Email: firstname.lastname@example.org

 8. Online Advertising

-You may see us advertising on various websites, web pages, social media and other platforms.
-Please note that online advertising service do not always provide us with complete information about the platforms or website on which our advertising may appear.
+You may see Dana-Farber advertisements on various websites, web pages, social media, and other platforms.
+Please note that online advertising services do not always provide us with complete information about the platforms or website on which our advertising may appear.
 If you believe that our advertising is being displayed through websites or channels that promote inappropriate or offensive content, please contact us as directed on our Contact Us page.

 9. Links to Other Websites or Content

 Our Sites may contain links to other websites, apps or online services, including social media.
-Please be aware that we are not responsible for the content or privacy practices of such other websites, apps or online services, and we encourage you to be aware when you leave our Sites and to read the privacy statements of any other website, app or online service that collects personal information.
+Please be aware that we are not responsible for the content or privacy practices of such other websites, apps, or online services, and we encourage you to be aware when you leave our Sites and to read the privacy statements of any linked website, app, or online service.

 11. International Data Transfers and Use